 Any landscape contractor you hire will have a crew of people to meet your needs.
 It is important that those people are competent, courteous, and well trained.

-Don’t be afraid to ask your landscape contractor about their crew.
+Don’t be afraid to ask your landscape design contractor about their crew.
+Look up some questions to ask a landscape contractor and see how they answer.
 Ask what sort of training they receive.
 Find out how much the crews know about industry best practices.
-The answers to these questions will show the contractor’s commitment to quality, consistency, and safety.
+The answers to these general questions to ask a landscape contractor will show how committed they are to quality, consistency, and safety.

 4) Personalized Attention